Get your light footprint spot on, whatever your reflector height with an Adjust-A-Wings Enforcer.

 • Dimensions: 70cm x 55cm (W x L) at widest setting

-• Optional add on: 'Adjust-a-Wing Enforcer Heat Shield'
+• Optional add on: 'Adjust-A-Wings Enforcer Super Spreader'

 With this attached, you can bring your light closer to plants without burning them, without plants stretching.